Bundling Up in the Cold Assists Your Immune System

-Have you ever heard the old saying, "You'll catch your death of cold"?
+Have you ever heard the old saying, "catch your death of cold?"
 This was a pretty common phrase several decades ago.

-There is a actually a scientific reason why
+There is a actually a scientific reason for

 that old saying and the precaution people took has been mostly lost on later generations.
 I think it's due in part to the increase in modern conveniences, penicillin, cold medicines, dependable transportation, increased city street improvements and central heating to name a few.

-Perhaps the thought is that it's only for a minute, so some think it's one less hassle in the day.
-But I think by enduring the putting on and taking off the necessary clothing for outings, babies learn patience for the necessary processes in everyday life.
+Perhaps the thought is that it's only for a minute, so they think of it as one less hassle in their day not to dress their child properly.
+But I think by enduring the putting on and taking off of the necessary clothing for outings, babies learn patience for the necessary processes in everyday life.

 There are also health reasons for bundling up.
 The human body's immune system is constantly working to keep us healthy.
 Our white blood cells are constantly protecting our bodies against both infectious disease and foreign invaders.